Residence Hall Policies: ResLife Manual

 Water beds are prohibited in university housing due to their excessive weight and the possibility of damage to personal and university property from water leakage.

-No student may keep, use, possess, display, or carry any rifle, shotgun, handgun, knife, other edged weapon, or other lethal or dangerous instrument capable of maiming and/or casting a projectile by air, gas, explosion, or mechanical means on any property, in any building owned or operated by the university, or in any vehicle on campus.
-This includes but is not limited to, BB guns, bullets, paintball guns, and pocket knives.
+Weapons include, but are not limited to rifles, shotguns, handguns, knives, other edged weapons, or other lethal or dangerous instruments capable of maiming and/or casting a projectile by air, gas, explosion or mechanical means.
+This also includes, but is not limited to, BB guns, paint ball guns and pocket-knives.
 Reasonable facsimiles of weapons are not allowed.
-Students who need to store weapons used during hunting season may contact Campus Police for guidelines.
-See the JMU Student Handbook for additional information on the weapons policy.
+Students who need to store weapons used during hunting season may contact JMU Police for guidelines.
+See the University Policy on the Prohibition of Weapons (Policy #1105) and/or the JMU Student Handbook for additional information on the weapons policy.

 Back to Top